wafflesyndicate/wafflesyndicate.github.io/index.md

 ### Season One

-We're working on enhancing general video game and metaverse experiences for everyone.
+We're working on enhancing video game and metaverse experiences for everyone.

 ### Contact